In 1948, the Polaroid Corporation amazed everyone with the launch of its invention: instant photography.

 Polaroid prints - Large format - Impressions

-If you too are feeling nostalgic, you should take a look at the different categories of Polaroid reproductions that La Maison de argentique can offer you !
+If you too are feeling nostalgic, you should take a look at the different categories of Polaroid prints that La Maison de argentique can offer you !

-The prints are made by the artist in pigment printing with two standard formats: the 20x25cm and the 30x40cm.
-Other large formats are available upon request.
+The prints are made by the artist in pigment printing.

-These giant Polaroids with vintage and pastel touches will bring poetry to your interior decoration.
+These giant Polaroids with vintage and pastel touches will bring poetry to your interior and to your decoration.

 Hello and thank you for your interest !